faassen/secretweblog_zola/content/posts/grok-security-more-grokkerdam-sprint-topics.md

-Because you sometimes really want to be able to call a method and don't have time to figure out why the security proxies aren't letting you *this* time, or even if you know, don't have time to refactor the application so it is right and proper with security, people sometimes remove proxies manually in order to do this.
+Because you sometimes really want to be able to call a method and don't have time to figure out why the security proxies aren't letting you _this_ time, or even if you know, don't have time to refactor the application so it is right and proper with security, people sometimes remove proxies manually in order to do this.
 Security by default once again actually may end up making you less secure.

-Security-proxies spread around, a bit like acquisition wrappers in Zope
+Security-proxies spread around, a bit like acquisition wrappers in Zope 2.
+This probably sounds rather worrying to those who have worked with
-2. This probably sounds rather worrying to those who have worked with Zope 2 acquisition.
+Zope 2 acquisition.
 With Zope 2 implicit acquisition, your objects suddenly have attributes that are not really theirs.
-With Zope 3 security proxies, your objects appear to *lack* attributes that the user you are logged in as doesn't have the permission for.
+With Zope 3 security proxies, your objects appear to _lack_ attributes that the user you are logged in as doesn't have the permission for.
 Your object also lacks those attributes that you haven't actually declared the permission for yet.
 The declarations are off in some ZCML file, so it's not